-“Analysable and linkable Electronic Patient Records (EPRs) will only attain their true potential for improving the quality of patient care and reducing the risk of human errors, (without unaffordable extra computer programming; or alternatively without clinical staff being overloaded with the re-entry of the same data into different systems e.g. maternity and theatre systems); when, in each speciality and sub-speciality – following intense, open, web-based discussions - bit by bit their detailed, logically and chronologically-arranged, flow-patterned questions and the full range of all allowable answer-options - [always including, whenever needed, “Unknown (Free Text)” and “Other (Free Text)”] – are, by stages, taking into account as many interested parties as possible, individual question by individual question, internationally standardised.
+For this simple reason, complex Electronic Patient Records (EPRs) will only attain their true potential to improve the quality of patient care; and to reduce the risk of human errors, (without unaffordable extra computer programming; or alternatively without clinical staff being overloaded with the re-entry of the same data into different systems e.g. maternity and theatre systems); when, in each speciality and sub-speciality – following intense, open, web-based discussions – their detailed, logically and chronologically-arranged, flow-patterned questions and the full range of all allowable answer-options – [unlike traditional coding, always including whenever needed, “Unknown (Free Text)” and “Other (Free Text)”] – are, by stages, taking account of as many interested parties as possible, individual question by individual question, internationally standardised.
 (Like our classification of organisms, diseases and operations but 10,000 times more complex, and with precise flow-patterning of every question)